erics273/learning-angular4-with-timely/01-introduction.md

 Please install it before continuing.

 * [ng-cli](https://cli.angular.io/) - The Angular
-  command line interface, used to gerenate stuff so you don't have to do it yourself.
+  command line interface, used to generate stuff so you don't have to do it yourself.
 * [Visual Studio Code](https://code.visualstudio.com/)
   \- Arguably, the best text editor to use when creating